jdavidm/weather_command/README.md

 Growing degree days are calculated using the options growbase_low(number) and growbase_high(number) to determine the number of days where the temperature was between that range.
 As with the rainfall option, the temperature option also generates deviations in GDD from the long-term average and the deviation measured as a z-score.

 Following Schlenker/Roberts, the command also calculates temperature bins as the percentage of days that fall in each temperature quintile during the season.
-It then generates the variables tempbin`quintile’`year'.
+It then generates the variables `tempbin'quintile''year'`.